To not send a follow-up letter is actually an opportunity missed. True, a letter (doesn’t matter how great) will not win you a job contract.

 Sample follow up email (letter) after the interview

-Dear Mr. Jenkins, (always include the exact name of the person, you should know their name after the interview.
-Formulations like “Dear HR Manager” are acceptable only if you are sending the follow-up letter to another person).
+Dear Mr. Jenkins, (always include the name of the person, you should know their name after the interview.
+Formulations like “Dear HR Manager” are acceptable only if you are sending the follow-up letter to another person from the company).

-I want to thank you for a chance to interview for sales manager position in your company, and for your professional approach in an interview. (small honest compliment is never bad)
+I want to thank you for a chance to interview for sales manager position in your company, and for your professional approach in an interview. (small honest compliment is never bad, use another formulation if you want)

 Please, let me know your decision as soon as possible.
-I am open to any options of co-operation with your company, now, or anytime in the future. (open some doors for the future, just in case they’d choose someone else for the job)
+I am open to any options of co-operation with your company, now, or anytime in the future. (keep the doors open, just for a case they’d choose someone else for this particular job; maybe they will offer you another one)